mamahoos/Python-Builtin-Decorators-Example/README.md

 ## Contents

-- `Staticmethod.py`: Contains a custom implementation of the `Staticmethod` decorator.
+- `Staticmethod.py`: Contains a custom implementation of the `builtins.staticmethod` decorator.
-- `Classmethod.py`: Contains a custom implementation of the `Classmethod` decorator.
+- `Classmethod.py`: Contains a custom implementation of the `builtins.classmethod` decorator.
-- `Property.py`: Contains a custom implementation of the `Property` decorator.
+- `Property.py`: Contains a custom implementation of the `builtins.property` decorator.
+- `Wraps.py`: Contains a custom implementation of the `functools.wraps` decorator.
 - `Example.py`: Contains examples of `Staticmethod`, `Classmethod`, `Property` decorators.

 ## Usage